 Possible side effects of radiation therapy

-Common side effects depend on where the radiation is aimed and can include:
+Common side effects depend on what part of the body the radiation is aimed at and can include:

 - Sunburn-like skin problems or changes in skin color in treated areas